 alwaysdata and its subsidiaries constitute a hosting provider that offer a PaaS solution for everyone since 2006, but is particularly focused on developers everyday-use.

-alwaysdata's platform is designed to host hundreds of accounts on each server.
-Each account get a full access to all wanted interpreters, various databases, email accounts, brokers (for VPS and Dedicated servers), backups, various remote access, an API to control settings, etc. Each account can host as many websites as wanted.
+alwaysdata platform is designed to host hundreds of accounts on each server.
+Each account get a full access to all wanted interpreters, various databases, email accounts, brokers1), backups, various remote access, an API to control settings, etc. Each account can host as many websites as wanted.

 We believe that no technology is perfect and that working with skilled security researchers is crucial to identify weaknesses in our technology.
 If you believe you’ve found a security bug in our service, we are happy to work with you to resolve the issue promptly and ensure you are fairly rewarded for your discovery.

 Let us know as soon as possible upon discovery of a potential security issue, and we’ll make every effort to quickly resolve the issue.
 Provide us a reasonable amount of time to resolve the issue before any disclosure to the public or a third-party.

 Test vulnerabilities only against accounts that you own or accounts that you have permission from the account holder to test against.

 Never use a finding to compromise/ex-filtrate data or pivot to other systems.
 Use a proof of concept only to demonstrate an issue.

 If sensitive information — such as personal information, credentials, etc. — is accessed as part of a vulnerability, it must not be saved, stored, transferred, or otherwise accessed after initial discovery.
 All sensitive information must be returned to alwaysdata and any copies of such information must not be retained.

 Any type of denial of service (DDoS) attacks is strictly prohibited, as well as any interference with network equipment and alwaysdata infrastructure.